 The Small Heath is widespread in Britain and absent only on the highest mountains and the far north of Scotland.
 It was probably always widespread but many colonies were lost in the last century owing to farming improvement and cessation of grazing.
 Since the 1970s there is concern that colonies are still dying out and existing colonies at monitored sites much less abundant than they used to be (Brereton et al., Fox et al.).
 Possible reasons are habitat fragmentation, overgrazing and climate change (Asher et al.).
 In Hertfordshire and Middlesex, there was a partial recovery at the beginning of 2010s but despite a setback in the middle of the decade (Wood, 2016) numbers have picked up again.
-2021 and 2022 were disappointing years, however, with abundance well down especially ln the late summer.
+Since the 2015-19 period, however, it has been disappointing with abundance well down.

 United Kingdom | Herts & Middx | |||